 If all activities must be conducted through an interpreter anyway, then why should Americans go at all?
 Can’t the interpreters just do this without Americans?

 First of all, please try to refer to them as “Ukrainian team members,” rather than as “interpreters.”
 There is a subtle but extremely important difference.
 The question of “why us”has been asked by all team members at some point.
 The answer is in regard to influence.
-An American that travels thousands of miles, at great expense, to show God’s love to kids at a camp in Ukraine, has a much greater impact than a local person saying the same things.
+An American that travels thousands of miles, at great expense, to show God’s love to kids at a camp in Ukraine, has a much greater initial impact than a local person saying the same things.
 Think of it in terms of whether you would rather hear from your own Sunday school teacher or someone from Ukraine that speaks a foreign language and comes to your home congregation from a country on the other side of the Earth to tell of God’s love in their life.
 The foreigner is intriguing and engaging.
-That is the way Americans appear to them.
+That is the way Americans appeal to them.
 One caution in that regard: the kids often confuse our joy and our smiles for a typical American attitude.
 We must tell them we are joyful because we are Christians, and not simply because we are Americans.

 Are the camp activities like those at my church camp?